deepbranding/graph/README.md

 --------------------------------------------------------------------
 --------------------------------------------------------------------

-This is a proof of concept of my vector graphic bureau.
+Eduar to vectory is a proof of concept of my vector graphic bureau.

 Eduardo Caballero del Álamo 2025 © All rights reserved.